golincode/sharepoint-oauth-app-client/docs/SPSite.md

 ```
 Instead of an **array**, a **GuzzleHttp\Message\Response** object will be returned.

+- When omitted, the 3rd argument will default to **GET**.
+- When omitted, the 4rd argument will default to **true**.

-For further information on the API endpoints used in the examples, see the [User profiles REST API reference](https://msdn.microsoft.com/EN-US/library/office/dn790354%28v=office.15%29.aspx#bk_PeopleManagerEndpoint).
+For more information on the API endpoints used in the examples above, see the [User profiles REST API reference](https://msdn.microsoft.com/EN-US/library/office/dn790354%28v=office.15%29.aspx).